Golden Glider: Fictional character biography

-Lisa Snart is a figure skater, known by the alias Lisa Star, who has help in her career from her secret coach and lover, The Top, a foe of Barry Allen / Flash who dies after being injured in a battle with him.
+Lisa Snart is a figure skater, known by the alias Lisa Star, who has help in her career from her secret coach and lover, the Top, a foe of Barry Allen / Flash who dies after being injured in a battle with him.
 Furious over his death, Snart vows revenge, adopting an orange ice-skater's costume, a mask, and ice skates which create their own ice flow, which allow her to effectively skate on air.
 She also has diamonds and jewels that can be used as explosives or hypnotic devices.
-The Golden Glider seeks revenge against Allen for several years and frequently collaborates in her heists with her brother, who is very protective of her.
+Golden Glider seeks revenge against Allen for several years and frequently collaborates in her heists with her brother, who is very protective of her.

 After Barry Allen's death, Snart retires from crime and becomes a mercenary alongside Captain Cold.
 Eventually she returns to crime, with a series of partners, all code-named Chillblaine, whom she supplies with a replica of her brother's cold gun.
-The last of these was described as more intelligent and ruthless than his predecessors, and he kills Snart with the weapon she gave him, then holds Keystone City for ransom with the aid of Doctor Polaris.
+The final version of Chillblaine is described as more intelligent and ruthless than his predecessors.
+He kills Snart with the weapon she gave him, then holds Keystone City for ransom with the aid of Doctor Polaris.
 Flash barely manages to defeat them.
 Chillblaine is then killed by Cold in retaliation.
 Her death has been a constant source of grief for her older brother.

 In Blackest Night, Golden Glider is revived as a Black Lantern before being killed by Cold.